ubc-vision/vivid123/README.md

 ```

 ### Tips for scheduling batch generation on SLURM clusters
 It takes about 1min30s to run one generation on a v100 gpu.
-If the number of generation is too large for each job you can scheudle on a SLURM cluster,
+If the number of generations is too large for each job you can schedule on a SLURM cluster,
-you can split dataset for each job using the `--run_from_obj_index` and `--run_to_obj_index` options.
+you can split the dataset for each job using the `--run_from_obj_index` and `--run_to_obj_index` options.

 ## TODO
 - [ ] Dataset